How to find a great financial adviser

 Does the adviser work for a chartered firm?

-If they work for HL, yes they do.
-To be awarded “Corporate Chartered Status” by the CII, a firm must demonstrate they go above and beyond to get the best possible outcomes for their clients.
+If they work for HL, then yes they do.
+To be awarded “Corporate Chartered Status” by the CII, a firm must demonstrate that they go above and beyond to get the best possible outcomes for their clients.
 Find out more about how HL have achieved this and what it means for you.

 Can the adviser tailor their service to my needs?

 This should be a given.
 Your adviser should listen to what you want to achieve and base their advice around that.
-If you feel like you’re getting answers to questions you didn’t ask or you feel like you’re being upsold, the chances are your adviser is overstepping their bounds and charging you for a service you don’t need.
-There might be a few questions your adviser will ask you in order to get the full picture of your finances but don’t be afraid to ask why they need that information.
+If you feel like you’re getting answers to questions you didn’t ask or you feel like you’re being upsold, the chances are that your adviser is overstepping their bounds and charging you for a service you don’t need.
+There might be a few questions that your adviser will ask you in order to get the full picture of your finances, but don’t be afraid to ask why they need that information.

 Does the adviser make their charges clear?

-Generally, financial advice is charged as a percentage of the portfolio advised upon.
+Generally, financial advice is charged as a percentage of the portfolio advised on.
 But some advisers can charge a flat fee.
 The percentage you’re charged may depend on the type of advice you’re taking and whether you’d like one-off or ongoing advice.
 Take a look at our charges as an example.

 Trying to tot up your advice charges and other fees can end up being a bit complicated.
-But it’s your adviser’s job to always check and double check you’re clear and happy with the costs involved before giving you advice.
-If you’re not happy, you can leave it there and not pay a penny.
+But it’s your adviser’s job to always check and double check that you’re clear and happy with the costs involved before giving you advice.
+If you’re not happy, then you can leave it there and not pay a penny.

 Will I automatically be tied into annual reviews?

 Whether you take any form of ongoing advice is entirely up to you.
-Some clients take advice at a crossroads in their financial lives but only need advice once to point them in the right direction.
+Some clients take advice at a crossroads in their financial lives but need advice only once to point them in the right direction.
 Others may want continued support to take more weight off their shoulders and feel even more confident.

 Is financial advice right for you at all?

-There are somethings a financial adviser can’t advise on at all.
+There are some things a financial adviser can’t advise on at all.
 For example, some advisers can’t advise on certain aspects of tax, business ownership or property.

 Find out if one of HL’s financial advisers could help you